Episode 3

 Like, people don't really understand the foster care system.

-And, like, you know, they always be like, well, they fucked up.
+And, like, you know, they always be like, well, they up.

 I can kind of relate to that.